M-HT/SR/games/Septerra Core/release/windows/readme-Windows.txt

 Source code is available on GitHub: https://github.com/M-HT/SR

+Using mouse polling rate higher than default 125Hz can result in mouse stuttering.
+Setting CPU_SleepMode (in configuration file) to "reduced" can help.
+If not, then set CPU_SleepMode to "nosleep".

 Changes
 -------
+v1.04.0.6 (2021-11-04)
+* add option to reduce cpu sleep, to help with higher mouse poll rates

 v1.04.0.5 (2021-01-21)
 * add scaling option without bilinear filtering
 * add options to set command line parameters